molson504x/molson504x.github.io/_posts/2023-08-07-My-Thoughts-On-The-GitHub-Actions-Runner-Controller.md

 my-runner   1         1         1            1           34s
 ```

 Great!
-We now have a self-hosted runner running in our repository.
+We now have a self-hosted runner running in the Kubernetes cluster, and it is assigned to our repository.
 Let me emphasize - we have **ONE** runner running.
 While that'll work for this example, it probably won't work for most organizations and enterprises.
-ARC can be scaled manually by setting the `replicas` in the `RunnerSet` and can also be [automatically scaled](https://github.com/actions/actions-runner-controller/blob/master/docs/automatically-scaling-runners.md).
+ARC can be scaled manually by setting the `replicas` in the `RunnerSet` (or `RunnerDeployment`) and can also be [automatically scaled](https://github.com/actions/actions-runner-controller/blob/master/docs/automatically-scaling-runners.md).
 This includes the ability to [autoscale to/from 0](https://github.com/actions/actions-runner-controller/blob/master/docs/automatically-scaling-runners.md#autoscaling-tofrom-0).
-We will use pull-driven scaling for this example, and update our previous `RunnerSet` deployment to now include a `HorizontalRunnerAutoscaler` CRD:
+We will use pull-driven scaling for this example, and update our previous `RunnerSet` deployment to now include a `HorizontalRunnerAutoscaler`:

 ``` yaml
 # RunnerSet elided